Laado 2: Casting

 Earlier, there were rumours that Meghna Malik would be returning as the cruel and strict Ammaji.
 It was also said that the show will have the same setup with Raghav and Siya's daughter now playing the lead.
 The concept of the show remains the same as before.
 The show will have Ekta Kaul and Shoaib Ibrahim playing the protagonists while iMalik will play the antagonist.

 But later it was officially announced that Malik as well as Avika Gor will be playing the lead roles in the series.
 It was declared that the show will feature Gor as the protagonist along with Palak Jain as her sister, Jhanvi who will be playing the parallel lead role in the series.
 It was also declared that Meghna Malik role will be positive in this series.
 Ammaji in this edition of Laado will be different in mind, body and appearance.
 She will be seen championing the cause of women and addressing sensitive issues of women's dignity, safety and rights.
 Later, Shaleen Malhotra was roped in to play the male lead role in the series.

+Promo & extension

+The first promo for the show was released on 5 October 2017.
+Laado touches upon the sensitive issue of castration.
+The series had a 6-month time jump in March 2018.